sid5432/pyOTDR/README.md

 rules that I have deduced from the sample files.  **use it at your own risk!
 You have been warned!**

-(This was ported over from my original [pubOTDR](https://github.com/sid5432/pubOTDR) written in Perl)
+This was ported over from my original [pubOTDR](https://github.com/sid5432/pubOTDR) written in Perl.
+To parse an OTDR SOR file, run the program as

+% read.py myfile.sor

+where "mfile.sor" is the name (path) to your SOR file.
+A OTDR trace file "myfile-trace.dat" and a JSON file "myfile-dump.json" will be produced.

 (*Last Revised 2017-06-05*)